finnito/blog/content/reading/_index.md

 	- Dark Force Rising - Thrawn Trilogy (2)
 	- The Last Command - Thrawn Trilogy (3)
  - Trudi Canavan
-	- The Last of the Wilds - Age of Five (2)
-	- Voice of the Gods - Age of Five (3)
 	- The Ambassador's Mission - The Traitor Spy Trilogy (1)
 	- The Rogue - The Traitor Spy Trilogy (2)
 	- The Traitor Queen - The Traitor Spy Trilogy (3)